 Importing an external generation resource is accomplished by entering into a bilateral transaction with "External Party" (i.e., "EXT") listed as the "Seller" in the unit-specific transaction.
-A unit-specific transaction that that represents a capacity import from an external resource that is offering as Capacity Performance product will not be granted a "Provisionally Approved" unit-specific transaction status until the requirements to offer as Capacity Performance in sections 4.2.2 or 4.2.4 are satisfied and will not be granted an "Approved" unit-specific transaction status until the pseudo-tie for such external resource is actually implemented and the external resource has satisfied PJM's deliverability standards, which for a Prior CIL Exception External Resource Operationally Deliverable for the relevant Delivery Year.
+A unit-specific transaction that that represents a capacity import from an external resource that is offering as Capacity Performance product will not be granted a "Provisionally Approved" unit-specific transaction status until the requirements to offer as Capacity Performance in sections 4.2.2 or 4.2.4 are satisfied and will not be granted an "Approved" unit-specific transaction status until the pseudo-tie for such external resource is actually implemented and the external resource has satisfied PJM's deliverability standards, which for a Prior CIL Exception External Resource may include completing the necessary actions to make a Prior CIL Exception External Resource Operationally Deliverable for the relevant Delivery Year.
 Demonstrating deliverability may require transmission upgrades on an external Transmission Provider's system or on PJM's system to be completed prior to June 1st of the delivery year.